MechanicalRock/mechanicalrock.github.io/_posts/2020-03-03-role-assumption-tricks.md

 Setting up cross account role assumption can be a little confusing if you have never done it, but it will become second nature the more you do it.
 It works like this:

 1. Create a role in the target account, that will ultimately be assumed by another account.
-Give it the nessecary permissions to do what will be required of it.
+Give it the necessary permissions to do what will be required of it.

 2. Adjust the 'AssumeRolePolicy' or 'trust', of the target role.